Shamir-Lab/syncmer_mapping/syncmer_winnowmap/README.md

 --downsample = option to set the down-sampling factor

---pos1,--pos2,--pos3,--pos4 = These options can be used to specify the syncmer parameters.
+--pos1,--pos2,--pos3,--pos4 = These options can be used to specify the syncmer parameters (uses 1-based indexing) .
 Upto 4-parameter syncmers are supported and judging by their effectiveness, higher parameters are seldom required.
 By default these paramters have value of -1 so it does not interfere when we want use less than 4 paramters.
-For eg. to use Sync(0,4) use --pos1 0 , --pos2 4.
+For eg. to use Sync(1,4) use --pos1 1 , --pos2 4.
 Currently upto 4 parameters are supported and practically we don't need more parameters.

 ## Compile